EvalRot/scscanner/README.md

 1) Host baseline: requests `/<random>/ + payload` on the base host.
 Payloads that return 302 are dropped.
 2) Sample verify: samples up to 3 URLs from the input file.
 If a payload returns 302 on all samples, it’s dropped.
 3) Scanning proceeds with the filtered payloads only.

+Note
+- If all payloads are filtered by precheck (302/403), the scan stops early with a message instead of proceeding with an empty set.

 Output
 - Stdout: one line per finding, prints full URL once, payload, status, and signals.